TokiLoshi/island-hopper/README.md

 ## Still to do

-- [ ] Render 3D models and map base for each place
+- [ ] Render 3D models and map base for Kilauea
+- [ ] Render model for Madagascar
 - [ ] Create companion to go with you to each Island (choose a animated C0 model)
 - [ ] Create a dialogue animation to explain what to do and tell you about the Island
 - [ ] Load page